Andrew Henderson

 Multinational corporations and expats are making the transition to Colombia’s upscale living and bustling economy.
 Towering Andean peaks, mythical Amazon jungles, and pristine coastline all fuse into this economic and cultural hub.

 Set aside the stereotypes because Colombia has turned a new page and is ready to leave its dark past in the past.
-Increased security has provided world-wide expats and visitors a safe country to explore, from its vast scenery to its sophisticated cities.
+Increased security has provided worldwide expats and visitors a safe country to explore, from its vast scenery to its sophisticated cities.

 The Cost of Living in Colombia

-Colombia offers an excellent, low-cost up-scale living ratio.
-In a country where one would expect otherwise, there exists an array of first-world amenities and infrastructure.
 Rent and cost of living will vary from place to place, but in general, you can expect the following to be true:

-Dining out during lunch hours will cost you about $5 for the traditional Colombian lunch (soup, main, drink, and dessert).
+Dining out during lunch hours will cost you about $6 for the traditional Colombian lunch (soup, main, drink, and dessert).
 That can, of course, cost more depending on the areas where you dine.
-Dinner will cost about $10 – $20 a plate in a touristy area, however, the options are as vast as they are rich in variety.

 There are many options for transportation in almost any part of Colombia.
 Bogota’s traffic is known to be stressful during rush hours, so it’s advisable to travel at other times if possible.
-City buses will cost you around $0.60-$0.90 one way, while taxis generally cost around $0.60 per kilometer in the cities.
+City buses will cost you around $0.60-$0.90 one way, while taxis generally cost around $1.50 per kilometer in the cities.

 The Best Places to Live in Colombia